promregator/promregator/docs/config.md

 This option allows you to specify how long an apparently no-longer-used record should stay in the domain cache, before it is removed.
 Its unit is seconds.

 By default, this value is set to 300 seconds, which means that records, which were not used for more than five minutes, are considered deprecated and removed from the cache.

 Caches can also be invalidated out of line by sending an HTTP REST request to Promregator.
 Further details can be found at the [Cache Invalidation page](./invalidate-cache.md).

+### Option "cf.cache.expiry.route" (optional)
+For performance reasons the metadata of the Cloud Foundry environment (organization, space, applications, routes, domains) is cached locally in Promregator.

+This option allows you to specify how long an apparently no-longer-used record should stay in the route cache, before it is removed.
+Its unit is seconds.

+By default, this value is set to 120 seconds, which means that records, which were not used for more than two minutes, are considered deprecated and removed from the cache.

+Caches can also be invalidated out of line by sending an HTTP REST request to Promregator.
+Further details can be found at the [Cache Invalidation page](./invalidate-cache.md).

+### Option "cf.cache.expiry.process" (optional)
+For performance reasons the metadata of the Cloud Foundry environment (organization, space, applications, routes, domains) is cached locally in Promregator.

+This option allows you to specify how long an apparently no-longer-used record should stay in the process cache of applications, before it is removed.
+Its unit is seconds.

+By default, this value is set to 120 seconds, which means that records, which were not used for more than two minutes, are considered deprecated and removed from the cache.

+Caches can also be invalidated out of line by sending an HTTP REST request to Promregator.
+Further details can be found at the [Cache Invalidation page](./invalidate-cache.md).